ScaledMarkets/SafeHarborServer/README.md

 <li>Enables you to add container image scanning to your dev/test/deploy pipeline.</li>
 <li>You can run any or all of the scanners that are supported by SafeHarborServer.</li>
 <li>You can add an additional scanner, using the ScanProvider API.</li>
+<li>You can define access control lists to give access to your container images
+	to partners in your organization or in other organizations, at an individual level, a team level, or an organization level.</li>
+<li>You can examine the scan history of an image.</li>
+<li>You can define and save a re-usable scan profile.</li>
 </ul>